ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 #### Creating a routed organization virtual data center network
 {: #shared_vcd-ops-guide-routed-organization}

-For more information about how to create a routed organization, see [Add a Routed Organization Virtual Data Center Network](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-74C4D27F-9E2A-4EB2-BBE1-CDD45C80E270.html){:external}.
+For more information about how to create a routed organization, see [Add a routed organization virtual data center network](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-74C4D27F-9E2A-4EB2-BBE1-CDD45C80E270.html){:external}.

-**Notes**:
+**Notes**
-* Virtual data center instances can only share networks if they are in the same region.
-You may choose to set the **Shared** option when an application within an Organization virtual data center has a reservation or allocation pool set as the allocation model.
+* Virtual data center instances can share networks only if they are in the same region.
+You can choose to set the **Shared** option when an application within an organization virtual data center has a reservation or allocation pool set as the allocation model.
 In this case, it might not have enough room to run more VMs.
 As a solution, you can create a secondary Organization virtual data center with On-demand and run more VMs on that network on a temporary basis.
 * From the **Edge Connection** page, select the edge that was created when the virtual data center was created.
 * Select **Distributed** for the **Interface Type**.
 * Repeat the procedure to create another Organization virtual data center network.
-Give the network a different **Name**: ``App`` and a different **Gateway CIDR**: ``192.168.101.1/24``.
+Give the network a different **Name**: `App` and a different **Gateway CIDR**: `192.168.101.1/24`.

 #### Validating that the network is connected to the edge
 {: #shared_vcd-ops-guide-validate-network}

-Use the steps to add a static route to validate that the Organization virtual data center networks that you defined earlier are listed as static routes.
-When you click **Create (+)**, locate the **Next Hop** field and confirm that `52.117.132.2` displays.
-This is the internal interface of the edge gateway.
+Use the steps to add a static route to validate that the organization virtual data center networks that you defined earlier are listed as static routes.
+When you click **Create (+)**, locate the **Next Hop** field and confirm that `52.117.132.2` is displayed.
+This value is the internal interface of the edge gateway.

- For more information, see [Add a Static Route](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-1C8D8FF7-7C24-4A44-875B-04DB961FB780.html){:external}.
+ For more information, see [Add a static route](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-1C8D8FF7-7C24-4A44-875B-04DB961FB780.html){:external}.

 #### Configuring DHCP on the edge gateway
 {: #shared_vcd-ops-guide-configure-dhcp}

-Optionally, you can configure DHCP on the edge gateway to automatically assign IP addresses to the VMs connected to the Organization virtual data center networks.
-This is not necessary if using static IP addresses.
+Optionally, you can configure DHCP on the edge gateway to assign IP addresses automatically to the VMs connected to the organization virtual data center networks.
+This step is not necessary if you are using static IP addresses.

 From the virtual data center for that edge gateway, configure the DHCP.
-Repeat the procedure for additional Organization virtual data center networks that are attached to the edge that requires DHCP services.
+Repeat the procedure for additional organization virtual data center networks that are attached to the edge that requires DHCP services.
 For more information, see [Add a DHCP IP Pool](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-EF0B4C79-F6F7-4C75-825C-0B76B888856D.html){:external}.

 **Notes**:
 * The **IP Range** is a range from the Organization virtual data center network that is attached to the edge.